penny4860/CarND-P2-Classifier/writeup_template.md

 | .00	      			| 14 (Stop)					 				|
 | .00			    	| 17 (No entry)    							|

-For the first image(17-no-entry), the model is not sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the next image(17-no-entry), the model is sure that this is a no entry sign (probability of 0.99), and the image does contain a no entry sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|